The Union Advice Service can help you with the most frequent student housing issues, including:

 Read your gas and electricity meters and keep a note of the readings somewhere safe.

 Check that you know how everything works and ask the agent/landlord any questions before they leave.
 They won’t thank you for calling them back to explain how to work the shower.

 Here’s our downloadable moving in checklist

-Now you’ve moved in - sorting out problems:
+Now you’ve moved in:

 The Advice Service can offer support and guidance with all sorts of problems with rented housing.
 Where possible, we help you to sort these out yourself, or to avoid them happening in the first place.
 If that’s not possible, we can negotiate on your behalf or advise you about further steps you can take.

 Take a look at this NUS video about your, and your Landlords’, rights and responsibilities, and what to do about common problems:

 The Advice Service produces lots of downloadable guides to help you with common problems:

 Rights & Responsibilities of Landlords and Tenants